 The National Institute of Standards and Technology (NIST) established and maintains Special Publication 800-53, a complete set of cybersecurity practices and regulations for US federal agencies.
 Complying with these regulations is beneficial for all organizations: it verifies the effectiveness of implemented protection measures and provides a competitive advantage.

 Legal companies that operate in the EU or manage data of EU residents have to comply with the General Data Protection Regulation (GDPR).
 This document determines which personal data of EU residents should be protected and enforces strict security measures.
 Non-compliance with the GDPR can lead to severe fines up to 4% of annual global turnover or €20 million.
+Our checklist for GDPR compliance can help you meet its requirements.

 Also, each country and each US state has its own data protection laws and recommendations.
 For example, law firms in California have to take into account the California Consumer Privacy Act, while in New York, law firms have to account for The New York State Department of Financial Services regulations; in the UK, there’s the Data Protection Act.